Poll workers contract virus, but Election Day link unclear

 Still, the infections among poll workers raise concerns because of how many people passed through voting sites, which implemented social-distancing rules, erected protective barriers and stocked sanitizer, masks, gloves and other safety gear.
 In most places, poll workers were required to wear masks.

-The cases emerged as election workers continue counting thousands of ballots.
-That includes in Georgia, where the top election official plans to quarantine after a virus exposure was announced just as a hand tally of the presidential race began.
+The cases emerged while election workers continued counting thousands of ballots.
+As a hand tally of the presidential race began in Georgia, the state’s top election official placed himself under quarantine after his wife tested positive for the coronavirus.

 In Cedar Rapids, Iowa, which is in a county considered a national virus hot spot, an election official who worked an early voting site later tested positive.